 General Noise Reduction Philosophy

 To achieve and maintain the required controls, a planned noise reduction and management programme is implemented, using in house monitoring and consultants when appropriate to provide technical support and monitoring.
-DMS will use these external consultants to support our own noise management to achieve satisfactory Noise Exposure Management System (NEMS).
+[COMPANY NAME] will use these external consultants to support our own noise management to achieve satisfactory Noise Exposure Management System (NEMS).

 The planned programme of noise reduction and worker protection includes